Best Microwave Bacon Cooker Tray

 On average, start with 1 minute per slice (that’s for a full tray).
 Check it, and you may need to add more time.
 With my microwave, I usually go 7 minutes for 6 slices.
 But that depends on a few things…

 As you know, there are different ‘power’ microwave ovens (watts).
-Yours might be 1,000 watts.
-Or maybe 1,200 watts.
-Maybe less, maybe more.
-The point being that this will affect how long it takes to cook your bacon in the tray.
+Yours might be 1,000 watts or 1,200 watts.
+Maybe less.
+The point is that this will affect how long it takes to cook your bacon in the tray.

-The other thing that affects how long it takes, is the bacon itself.
-How thick, or how thin it is.
+The other thing that affects how long it takes, is the bacon itself, such as its thickness.
 Some bacon is cut pretty thin.
-Others, pretty thick.
-You will get used to it, and afterwards you’ll know how long it takes.
+Others are pretty thick.
+You will get used to it, and afterward, you’ll know how long it takes.

 I usually fill the microwave tray.
 It might take about 5 or 6 slices laid flat.
-I’ve found that you can overlap them a bit too, and squeeze another slice or two on the tray.
+You can overlap them too, and squeeze another slice or two on the tray.
+I have also doubled up the bacon when it’s thin by stacking one slice on top of the other (it will take longer to cook).

 Mrs.J likes her bacon pretty darn crispy (but not burnt!).
 I like mine a bit less crispy.
-But you know who wins this one… that’s right, Mrs.J.
-So I cook the bacon to a relatively dark crisp.
-Be aware that once it’s good-n-crisp, if you keep microwaving it, it’s going to burn!
+Be aware that once it’s good-n-crisp if you keep microwaving it, the bacon will burn!
 Your nose will let you know!

-6 minutes for tray of 5 bacon slices
+6 minutes for a tray of 5 bacon slices

-With the caveats mentioned above, a tray of 5 typical bacon slices takes about 6 minutes in my microwave (for crispy).
+With the above caveats, a tray of 5 typical bacon slices takes about 6 minutes in my microwave (for crispy).
 Again, it depends on the bacon and how many slices you’ve crammed on the tray.

 My microwave happens to be 1,200 watts.
-But I set it for 80% power level when using the bacon tray (which essentially lowers it to approx. 1,000 watts).
-I believe the instructions suggested doing that – if your microwave power ratings is over 1,000 watts (but the manual is long gone now..).
+But I set it for an 80% power level when using the bacon tray (which essentially lowers it to approx. 1,000 watts).
+The instructions suggested doing that – if your microwave power rating is over 1,000 watts.

 Experiment!
-You’ll find out what works with your set up.
-While you’re getting used to it, stop the microwave and lift the cover during the time when it may be getting closer to finishing (careful – hot steam inside) to check the bacon cooking progress.
+You’ll find out what works with your setup.
+While you’re getting used to it, stop the microwave and lift the cover when it may be getting closer to finishing (careful – hot steam inside) to check the bacon cooking progress.

 Bacon Tray Vented Cover – No Grease Splatter!